joshdors/portfolio/src/projects/bitwarden.md

 ## Completed design

 Below is the Figma file with the completed design.
-Overall, I'm really happy with how the design turned out.
+Overall, I'm happy with how the design turned out.
 I think it would be interesting to hear what users think about this design update and get feedback on what else could be changed to make the web app even better.

 <iframe title="Figma file for Bitwarden" height="450" src="https://www.figma.com/embed?embed_host=share&amp;url=https%3A%2F%2Fwww.figma.com%2Fdesign%2FP9YW1xPGG91sp38byjGhRw%2FBitwarden%3Fnode-id%3D1205-60%26t%3DKVsofjfPUEvKclc5-1" allowfullscreen=""></iframe>